Quantum algorithms for equational reasoning: Results

+is a set of $n_r$ rewriting rules, i.e., functions mapping a string being in the set $A^*$ to another string in $A^*$ via replacement operations on a set of characters.
+In particular, a rule

-is applied by simultaneously replacing the character $\alpha $ at position $j_1 $ with $\alpha' $, the character $\beta $ at position $j_2 $ with $\beta' $, and so on.
-The equivalence symbol $\approx$ indicates that the rule is invertible, meaning that the reverse transformation can also be applied.
+simultaneously replaces the character $\alpha $ at position $j_1 $ with $\alpha' $, the character $\beta $ at position $j_2 $ with $\beta' $, and so on.
+The equivalence symbol $\approx$ indicates that we restrict to invertible rules, meaning that the reverse transformation can also be applied.
 Here, we consider rules that preserve the length of strings.
 More general rules can be made length-preserving by the introduction of a \textit{blank} character.

+Invertible rules establish an equivalence relation among connected strings, then partitioning the space of strings into disjoint equivalence classes~\cite{baader1998term}.
+Each equivalence class consists of all strings that are mutually reachable via arbitrary sequences of rewriting rules from the set $S$.
+To label these classes, we choose a representative element $\tilde{\omega}$ within a given class and denote by $X_{S,\tilde{\omega}}$ the set of all strings that can be obtained by applying sequences of rules from $S$ to the initial string $\tilde{\omega}$.
+As an illustrative example, consider the rewriting system

+acting on strings of fixed length $L=3$.
+The space of all length-$3$ strings is partitioned by the rules of $S$ into four equivalence classes: $X_{S,aaa}=\{aaa\}$, $X_{S,aab}=\{aab, aba, baa\}$, $X_{S,abb}=\{abb, bab, bba\}$, and $X_{S,bbb}=\{bbb\}$, where we labeled each equivalence class by choosing the lexicographically smallest element as its representative.
+For this rewriting system, the word problem, namely, determining whether two given words are equivalent, has a positive answer for the pair $aab$ and $baa$, and a negative answer for the pair $aab$ and $aaa$.
+The counting problem, which asks for the number of words equivalent to a given input, yields $1$ for $aaa$ and $bbb$, and $3$ for $aab$ and $bab$.

+More elaborate decision problems arise when comparing multiple rewriting systems.
+For instance, consider a second system

+and ask whether $S$ and $S'$ generate the same equivalence class when applied to the same input word $aaa$.
+This question, which captures a simple instance of the grammar equivalence problem~\cite{10.5555/1196416, 10.1007/3-540-63165-8_221}, has a negative answer in this case, since $X_{S',aaa}=\{aaa, abb, bba\}\neq X_{S,aaa}$.

+The rewriting systems in these examples exhibit particularly simple word and counting problems because their dynamics preserve an easily identifiable invariant.
+In the first system, this invariant is the total number of $a$ characters, while in the second it is the parity of that number.
+In contrast, equivalence relations relevant to more complex settings, such as equivalence problems for circuits, cannot generally be reduced to the conservation of a simple quantity.
+This increased complexity is largely due to the presence of context-dependent rules, that is, rules that apply only when a specific local pattern is matched.
+Within our formalism, the rule $aaa \approx aba$ constitutes an example of a context-dependent rewriting rule, since the central character $a$ is replaced only when surrounded by other characters $a$.